stkotsakis/bla_hmm/README.md

 csh B1_itol_annotation_exa.csh data_protein_clusters.dat "preffix of each protein cluster used during alignment"

 The scripts output three files containing the data that should be added in the respective templates of iTol
-1. for_classes_color_strip.dat containing the bacterial class of each cluster and the respective color for the color strip template
+1. for_classes_color_strip.dat containing the bacterial class (in case > 1 the clade is annotated as MULTIPLE_CLASSES) of each cluster and the respective color for the color strip template
 2. for_multibar.dat containing the size of each cluster (log(#members)+1) and the number of different genera (log(#genera)+1) that should be added in the multibar template
 3. for_binary.dat containing binary data on the presence of all catalytic residues, secretion potential and experimental verification of beta-lactam hydrolysis